 World Statistics Day (October 20, 2010)

 The American Statistical Association was pleased to join the celebrations of United-Nations-declared World Statistics Day (WSD)—October 20, 2010.
-At the Capitol Hill breakfast briefing and open house that ASA co-organized with many other organizations, moderator Katherine Wallman, Chief Statistician of the United States, read a World Statistics Day message from President Barack Obama.
-The program included comments from current U.S. Census Bureau Director Dr. Robert Groves, former director Dr. Kenneth Prewitt, and Bureau of Economic Analysis Director Steve Landefeld:
+At the Capitol Hill breakfast briefing and open house that the ASA co-organized with many other organizations, moderator Katherine Wallman, chief statistician of the United States, read a World Statistics Day message from President Barack Obama.
+The program included comments from current U.S. Census Bureau director Robert Groves, former U.S. Census Bureau director Kenneth Prewitt, and Bureau of Economic Analysis director Steve Landefeld:

-Among ASA’s other activities, Amstat News had three pieces in the print and online October issue: World Statistics Day, Sastry Pantula’s President’s column with a sidebar from Census Director Bob Groves, and NHANES 50th Anniversary.
-ASA also posted videos from our Distinguished Statistician series for the week of WSD, developed a World Statistics Day Poster, and sent copies of the WSD poster and the Statistical Significance pieces to 140 statistics and biostatistics departments.
+Among the ASA’s other activities, Amstat News had three pieces in the print and online October issue: World Statistics Day, Sastry Pantula’s President’s column with a sidebar from Census director Bob Groves, and NHANES 50th Anniversary.
+The ASA also posted videos from our Distinguished Statistician series for the week of WSD, developed a World Statistics Day poster, and sent copies of the WSD poster and Statistical Significance pieces to 140 statistics and biostatistics departments.

-Selected links to, and coverage of, WSD activities is available at Steve Pierson’s World Statistics Day Blog.
+Selected links to, and coverage of, WSD activities are available at Steve Pierson’s World Statistics Day Blog.